Overview

 Enabling the NFS Server Provisioner to allow "ReadWriteMany" and "ReadOnlyMany" access mode for a PVC is straightforward.
 Create a new StorageClass and set .parameters.nfsResources to "true".
 Any subsequent claim to the StorageClass will create a NFS server Deployment on the cluster with the associated objects running on top of a "ReadWriteOnce" PVC.

 Any "RWO" claim made against the StorageClass will also create a NFS server Deployment.
-This allows diverse connectivity options among the Kubernetes worker nodes as the HPE CSI Driver will look for nodes labelled csi.hpe.com/hpe-nfs=true before submitting the workload for scheduling.
+This allows diverse connectivity options among the Kubernetes worker nodes as the HPE CSI Driver will look for nodes labelled csi.hpe.com/hpe-nfs=true (or using a custom value specified in .parameters.nfsNodeSelector) before submitting the workload for scheduling.
 This allows dedicated NFS worker nodes without user workloads using taints and tolerations.
-The NFS server Pod is armed with a csi.hpe.com/hpe-nfs=true toleration.
+The NFS server Pod is armed with a csi.hpe.com/hpe-nfs toleration.
 It's required to taint dedicated NFS worker nodes if they truly need to be dedicated.

 By default, the NFS Server Provisioner deploy resources in the "hpe-nfs" Namespace.
 This makes it easy to manage and diagnose.
 However, to use CSI data management capabilities (VolumeSnapshots and .spec.dataSource) on the PVCs, the NFS resources need to be deployed in the same Namespace as the "RWX"/"ROX" requesting PVC.
 This is controlled by the nfsNamespace StorageClass parameter.
 See base StorageClass parameters for more information.